Vinuthna-Pesara/Vinuthna-Pesara/README.md

 ---

 ### **Profile**
-Final-year CSE undergraduate at NIT Andhra Pradesh Interested in Deep Learning, Machine Learning, and Web Development Passionate about turning real-world problems into simple and effective solutions
+Final-year CSE undergraduate at NIT Andhra Pradesh.
+Interested in Deep Learning, Machine Learning, and Web Development.
+Passionate about turning real-world problems into simple and effective solutions.

 ---